 The Commission provides independent expert advice to Scottish Ministers and others.
 It does not employ staff or hold a budget.
 The Scottish Government makes resources available to the Commission, including a dedicated secretariat, to ensure the Commission is able to undertake its role.
 Its members are appointed by Scottish Ministers.
 The Commission is accountable to Ministers and through Ministers to Parliament.

-A framework document, setting out the relationship between Ministers, the Scottish Government and the Commission, will be published here once it is available.
+The framework document sets out the relationship between Ministers, the Scottish Government and the Commission.
+The framework document.